Alex-Fan777/Alex-Fan777.github.io/_posts/2023-05-14-loss-function.md

 ## CNN
-Convolutional neural networks (CNN or ConvNet) are a deep learning network architecture that learns directly from data.
-CNN is particularly suitable for finding patterns in images to recognize objects, classes, and categories.
-They can also effectively classify audio, time series, and signal data.
+Convolutional neural networks (CNN or ConvNet) are a type of deep learning network architecture designed to learn directly from data.
+CNNs are especially well-suited for detecting and identifying patterns in images, enabling object recognition, class prediction, and categorization tasks.
+However, CNNs are not limited to image processing alone; they can also effectively classify other types of data such as audio, time series, and signal data.

 Before the emergence of CNN, images were a challenge for artificial intelligence for two reasons: